 - Peel and finely chop the onion.
-Heat the remaining 2 teaspoons of oil in a large frying pan over medium heat, add the onion and salt and cook, stirring frequently, until the onion is softened, about 3 minutes.
+Heat the remaining 2 teaspoons of oil in a large frying pan over medium heat, add the onion and salt and cook, frequently stirring, until the onion is softened, about 3 minutes.

 - Remove the chorizo from its casings and add it to the onion.
 Continue to cook, stirring frequently and breaking up the chorizo into small bits as it cooks.

 - Meanwhile, peel and chop the potatoes.
-Add the to the pan, cover and cook, stirring occasionally to keep it from sticking, until the potato is tender, about 10 minutes.
+Add them to the pan, cover, and cook, occasionally stirring to keep it from sticking, until the potato is tender for about 10 minutes.

 - While the potato cooks, chop the zucchini and chile and add them to the mixture for the last 5 minutes of the potato cooking time.